dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 * CSS will be friend and foe this term.
 * Certain things will be easy, certain things will feel impossible - but together we will prevail.
 * css inside joke: Try to vertically center something
-* We will conquer this though, quite easily, anybody know?
+* We will learn the current best practices to conquer this though, quite easily, anybody know?